bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 * Resource availability for your own applications
 * Resource availability for other tenant applications

-While [Resource Quotas](./src/docs/automation-and-resiliency/openshift-project-resource-quotas) are quite generous, these quotas must be seen as a tool to allow tenants enough resources to temporarily burst usage for experimentation, rather than an upper limit of consistent use.
-The platform is not sized to support every tenant fully utilizing their _Resource Quota_.
+While [resource quotas](./src/docs/automation-and-resiliency/openshift-project-resource-quotas) are quite generous, these quotas must be seen as a tool to allow tenants enough resources to temporarily burst usage for experimentation, rather than an upper limit of consistent use.
+The platform is not sized to support every tenant fully utilizing their _resource quota_.

 **Resource Requests**
 Resource requests are guaranteed and reserved for the pod. _Pod scheduling decisions are made based on the request_ to ensure that a node has enough capacity available to meet the requested value.
 Inefficient use of requests lead to having to buy more licenses and hardware for the platform.